Piercingxx/debian-install/README.md

 - "testing.sh" will change your Source.list to test branch.

-- If you come across any install errors, let me know.
+- These scrips must be ran in order, any deviation will break you system.
+If you come across any install errors, let me know.

 ### Credits:
 - The "usenala" script is from https://github.com/ChrisTitusTech/Debian-titus